-- 1. Every permanent employee, whether part-time or full-time, following the employee's initial appointment with the Employer to a permanent position, will serve a probationary period of six (6) months.
-The Employer may extend the probationary period for an individual employee or for all employees in a class as long as the extension does not cause the total period to exceed twelve (12) months. - 2.
+- 1. Every permanent Campus Police Officer, following their initial appointment to a permanent appointment, will serve a probationary period of twelve (12) months following the successful completion of the Washington State Criminal Justice Training Commission's basic law enforcement (or equivalent) academy, or twelve (12) months if academy training is not required. - 2.
 The Employer may separate a probationary employee at any time during the probationary period, whether or not the Employer has evaluated the probationary employee.
 The Employer will provide the employee one (1) working days' written notice prior to the effective date of the separation. - If the Employer fails to provide one (1) working days' notice, the separation will stand and the employee will be entitled to payment of salary for up to one (1) working day, which the employee would have worked had notice been given.
 Under no circumstances will notice deficiencies result in an employee gaining permanent status.
 The separation of a probationary employee will not be subject to the grievance procedure in Article 30. - 3.
 The Employer will extend a full-time employee's probationary period, on a day-for-a-day basis, for any day(s) that the employee is on leave without pay or shared leave, except for leave taken for military service.
-Employees working less than full-time will have their probationary period extended, on a day-for-day basis, on the same proportional basis that their appointment bears to full-time appointment.
-When an employee's probationary period is extended, the Employer will provide written notice indicating the basis for the extension and attendance, training, and performance expectations, if applicable.

-4. An employee who transfers, promotes or voluntarily demotes prior to completing their initial probationary period will serve a new probationary period.
-The length of the new probationary period will be in accordance with Subsection 4.5 A.1 unless adjusted by the Employer for time already served in probationary status.
-In no case, however, will the total probationary period be less than six (6) consecutive months.
+Employees working less than full-time will have their probationary period extended, on a day-for-day basis, on the same proportional basis that their appointment bears to full-time appointment. - 4.
+An employee who transfers, promotes or voluntarily demotes prior to completing their initial probationary period will serve a new probationary period.
+The length of the new probationary period will be in accordance with Subsection 4.5 A.1, unless adjusted by the Employer for time already served in probationary status.
+In no case, however, will the total probationary period be less than twelve (12) consecutive months.